-The beliefs and practices that constitute the historic Jewish faith: God, Torah, Israel.
+This course investigates the beliefs and practices that constitute the historic Jewish faith: e.g., God, Torah, Israel.
 Modern trends, including the orthodox, Conservative and Reformed movements are studied, as well as the Jewish festivals and institutions.
-The dialogue between Judaism and Christianity will also be discussed.
+The course will attend in particular to the ongoing dialogue between Judaism and Christianity.